Autism Test

 Who is this questionnaire intended for?

-It is intended for individuals age 18 and older with at least average intellectual functioning.
-It is used in clinical and research settings.
+It is designed for adults aged 18 and older with at least average intellectual functioning.
+It is used in clinical and research settings, as well as by individuals seeking greater self-understanding — particularly those who have long felt socially or cognitively different without a clear explanation.

 How long does it take and how many items are included?